XiandaChen/QuRate/README.md

 # Hardware and Software Requirements
 ### Hardware Requirements
 * An Android smartphone as the client.
+(If you need to measure the power, smartphone with a removable battery is recommended.
+The embedded battery will require extra work to set up.)
-* A computer as the server.
+* A computer with Internet access as the server.
 * [Power monitor](https://www.msoon.com/online-store) if need to measure the power.
 (Monsoon power monitor is tested and guaranteed to work)
 * An HMD if need to view the VR video with a better experience.
 * A cable to connect the smartphone with the computer if need to use the "Remote devices" feature of Chrome.